isomerpages/moe-southviewpri/_departments/PHE & Aesthetics/Love Dance, Love Life!.md

 <td>Hip-Hop Level 1</td>
 <td>To enable students to learn:
 <ul>
-	<li>The history and evolution of lyrical hip-hop dance
+	<li>The history and evolution of lyrical hip-hop dance</li>
-<li>Basic skills of lyrical hip-hop dance and costume/prop making
+<li>Basic skills of lyrical hip-hop dance and costume/prop making</li>
-<li>Apply skills learnt from art and creative movement programme to learn and perform a Lyrical Hip Hop Dance with a story line on stage or virtual platform
+<li>Apply skills learnt from art and creative movement programme to learn and perform a Lyrical Hip Hop Dance with a story line on stage or virtual platform</li>
-<li>Develop life skills such as self-discipline, confidence, team spirit and resilience
+<li>Develop life skills such as self-discipline, confidence, team spirit and resilience</li>
 	</ul>
 </td>
 <td>P4</td>